d-rep/URL-Shortener/README.md

 ### Database ###
 On your application server, you should create a JNDI datasource with the name `jdbc/url_test`.
-By default, drivers are included for [MySQL] 5.
+Drivers are bundled in this application for [MySQL] 5 and [H2].

-You will also need to update the databasePlatform (Dialect) inside the file `url-shortener-domain/src/main/resources/spring-data.xml`.
+If you want to use MySQL, then the JNDI entry is all you need.
+You can optionally remove the H2 configuration entry (`spring-h2-database.xml`) referenced inside this file: `url-shortener-web/src/main/webapp/WEB-INF/web.xml`.

-Next, make sure to remove the H2 configuration file (`spring-h2-database.xml`) from this file: `url-shortener-web/src/main/webapp/WEB-INF/web.xml`
+If you want to use H2, then simply edit `url-shortener-web/src/main/webapp/WEB-INF/web.xml` and change `env-prod.properties` to `env-test.properties`.

 ### App Server ###
 This application uses JavaEE 6 API's, but it assumes you will be deploying to a simple servlet container like [Apache Tomcat], so implementation libraries are included by default.